 \subsection{Related Work}

-The first category is automatic heuristic design~\citep{eoh, reevo, mcts-ahd, funsearch, alphaevolve, openevolve}.
-These efforts mostly rely on LLMs to evolve an initial population of candidate designs, through mutations and crossovers.
+The first category is automatic heuristic design~\citep{eoh, reevo, mcts-ahd, funsearch, alphaevolve, openevolve, policysmith,lange2025shinkaevolve,cheng2025barbarians}.
+These efforts mostly rely on LLMs to evolve an initial population of candidate designs through mutations and crossovers.
 This dependence on the initial population inherently constrains the reachable solution space.
-In addition, availability bias can impact how the population is evolved.
-Our case study highlights a bias towards frequently tweaking the cache algorithm's scoring function, rather than leaping to other design dimensions. {\sysname} addresses these limitations by making leaps in the solution space.
+In addition, availability bias can influence how the population evolves.
+Our case study reveals a bias towards frequently tweaking the cache algorithm's scoring function, rather than leaping to other design dimensions. {\sysname} addresses these limitations by making leaps in the solution space.

 There are also efforts exploring human-LLM collaborations to produce diverse outputs~\citep{personalflow, secondmind, Vaccaro_2024}.
-However, they require human efforts and can be subject to human bias.
-Instead, {\sysname} posits that LLMs themselves are capable of thinking ``outside the box''~\citep{llm-associative-thinking}, and proposes to combine three self-reflection principles to achieve this capability (\S\ref{sec:metamuse}).
+However, they require human involvement and can be subject to human biases.
+In contrast, {\sysname} posits that LLMs themselves are capable of thinking ``outside the box''~\citep{llm-associative-thinking}, and proposes combining three self-reflection principles to achieve this capability (\S\ref{sec:metamuse}).

-Towards effective creative ideation, we address availability bias through a principled framework of self-reflection, \textit{\sysname}.
-The key is to enable LLMs to think ``outside the box,'' i.e., exploiting knowledge that otherwise seems probabilistically irrelevant to solving the user problem. \autoref{fig:overview} shows the overview of an iteration, which outputs one executable solution.
-The first step is to evaluate the diversity of generated solutions so far (\S\ref{sec:evaluating_feedback_space}).
-This evaluation is based on the embedding computed from each solution's feedback (e.g., cache hit ratios in the figure).
-The second step is to steer ideation, by selecting a set of stimuli (e.g., the ``flower'' keyword in the figure) based on the diversity evaluation. \S\ref{sec:steering_stimuli} describes two stimuli selection strategies in the current implementation: {\rsdict} and {\rsdictgpr}.
-Finally, {\sysname} develops stimuli into executable solutions (\S\ref{sec:developing_waypoint_reasoning}), through four waypoints of reasoning: property extraction, problem mapping, solution formulation, and code generation.
+In this work, we introduce \textit{\sysname}, a creative ideation framework that addresses availability bias through principled self-reflection.
+The key is to enable LLMs to think ``outside the box,'' leveraging knowledge that otherwise seems probabilistically irrelevant to the user's problem.

+\autoref{fig:overview} illustrates a single iteration of \sysname, which outputs one executable solution.
+The first step evaluates the diversity of solutions generated so far (\S\ref{sec:evaluating_feedback_space}) based on embedding vectors constructed from each solution's feedback (e.g., cache hit ratios, as shown in the figure).
+The second step steers ideation by selecting a set of stimuli (e.g., the keyword ``flower'' in the figure). \S\ref{sec:steering_stimuli} describes two stimuli selection strategies in the current implementation: {\rsdict} and {\rsdictgpr}.
+Finally, {\sysname} develops the stimuli into executable solutions (\S\ref{sec:developing_waypoint_reasoning}), through four waypoints of reasoning: property extraction, problem mapping, solution formulation, and code generation.